Marchhill/exhibition-inference/hardwareInterface/README.md

 ## Terminology
 ### Room origin:
-An arbitrary point from which all physical distance measurements are taken from and tracking data corresponds to
+An arbitrary point from which all physical distance measurements are taken from and tracking data corresponds to.